 In Mexico, national holidays are observed across the country, affecting both private and public sector operations.
 Banks often close on these holidays, which can impact the timing of payment processing.

-Key Legal Holidays:
+Key Bank Holidays:

 - New Year’s Day (January 1)